 (Recall that we will use $Y_j$ to denote finite linear combination of spherical harmonics of the given weight, without changing notation for each occurrence.)

-Then \eqref{RPinv2}, \eqref{RPinv3}, \eqref{RPinv4} yield\footnote{We let the upper index of the sum of $\rho^j$ terms equal infinity for brevity; in fact of course we could rewrite this as a finite sum, with all terms beyond $j=\floor{\kappa}+2$ being absorbed in the $\A^{\kappa+2-}$ term.}
+Then \eqref{RPinv2}, \eqref{RPinv3}, \eqref{RPinv4} yield\footnote{We let the upper index of the sum of $\rho^j$ terms equal infinity for brevity; in fact of course we could rewrite this as a finite sum, with all terms beyond $j=\floor{\kappa}+2$ being absorbed in the $H_b^{s+2,\kappa - \frac{1}{2}-}$ term, with the caveat that polynomial dependence on $\sigma$ must then be allowed in that term.}